 The most famous of the fighter stations that took part in the Battle of Britain.
 Situated on a small rise on the North Downs of Kent just south of London it achieved fame on May 15, 1940, when its fighter aircraft shot down its 1,000th victim, a feat not rivalled by any other fighter station.
 The first of the thousand was a Dornier 17 shot down in November 1939, the last a FW-109.
 To celebrate the 1,000th, a kill shared by French pilot Rene Mouchotte and Englishman Jack Charles, Vickers, the makers of the Spitfire, threw a fabulous party for all Biggin Hill pilots at Grosvenor House in London.
 Everyone of importance from the Air Staff down to the chorus girls from the Windmill Theatre were invited.
 That night, around thirty London taxi drivers volunteered to give the pilots and their guests a free ride home.
 The station became the home for short periods of time to many famous pilots including Douglas Bader, Stanford Tuck and Sailor Milan.
 During the course of the Battle of Britain a total of 1,736 enemy aircraft were destroyed by pilots from Biggin Hill.
 Losses to the RAF were 915 aircraft destroyed.
-In the specially built Chapel of Remembrance are the names of 453 pilots from fifty-two squadrons from eleven countries, killed in action.
-On June 18, 1940, Winston Churchill gave his famous speech to the House of Commons, ending his speech with "Let us therefore brace ourselves to our duties, and so bear ourselves that, if the British Empire and Commonwealth last for a thousand years, men will still say, 'This was their finest hour'.
+In the specially built Chapel of Remembrance, the foundation stone of which was laid by Air Chief Marshal Hugh Dowding, are the names of 453 pilots from fifty-two squadrons from eleven countries, killed in action.
+It was unveiled on the 19th of September, 1943 by the then Station Commander, the famous 'Sailor' Malan. on June 18, 1940, Winston Churchill gave his famous speech to the House of Commons, ending his speech with "Let us therefore brace ourselves to our duties, and so bear ourselves that, if the British Empire and Commonwealth last for a thousand years, men will still say, 'This was their finest hour'.

 The famous Douglas Bader was not the only legless pilot to engage the enemy from Biggin Hill and other RAF Airfields.
 A lesser known pilot, Colin Hodgkson, started his war service in the Royal Navy in 1939 as a trainee pilot in the Fleet Air Arm.
 On May 12, while flying a Tiger Moth he was involved in a mid-air collision with another Tiger Moth the result of which he lost both legs to amputation.
 After many months learning to walk again on 'tin legs' he received a letter of support from Douglas Bader.
 From that moment on Colin was determined to become a Spitfire pilot.
 Eventually he was allowed back into the Fleet Air Arm as a ground control officer.
 Finding this rather boring he applied for entry into the Royal Air Force.
 His application was granted and soon he found himself serving in airfields in South-West England.
 In February, 1942, he flew a Tiger Moth for the first time since his accident.
 Then he was upgraded to a Proctor, then to a Swordfish.
 In the middle of April he qualified as a pilot.
 On September 19, 1942, he climbed into a Spitfire for his first solo flight in this type of plane, a fulfilment of his most cherished dream.
 In an operational sortie over northern France from Hawkinge he suffered oxygen failure and was forced to belly-land his Spit on the nearest green field.
 Badly injured about the face he woke up in a German hospital near St Omar realizing that he now was a prisoner-of-war.
 Soon he was nursed back to a reasonable state of health and put on a train for Dulag Luft P.O.W. camp near Frankfurt.
 Eventually he was repatriated to England in exchange for German P.O.W.s held there.
 Back in England again he was put under the watchful eye of the plastic surgeon Archie McIndoe at the Queen Victoria Hospital in East Grinstead.
 After the war and after various jobs on 'civvy street' Colin met and married June Hunter a fashion model in July 1949.
 After she died he married a French woman, Georgina.
 Flight Lieutenant Colin 'Hoppy' Hodgkinson died aged 76 having achieved 2 kills.
 He is survived by Georgina.